NP5555/house-owner-club-backend/RENDER_DEPLOYMENT.md

-# House Owner Club Backend Deployment on Render
+# Home Owner Club Backend Deployment on Render

 ## Overview

-This document describes how to deploy the House Owner Club Backend application on Render, a modern cloud platform for hosting web services, databases, and more.
+This document describes how to deploy the Home Owner Club Backend application on Render, a modern cloud platform for hosting web services, databases, and more.

 ## Deployment Steps